divVerent/aaaaxy/README.md

 world.

 Jump and run around, collect notes and find the surprising ending of the game\!
-Fastest completion of the game wins\!
+Fastest completion of the game wins.

-Enjoy losing your sense of orientation\!
+Enjoy losing your sense of orientation in this World of Wicked Weirdness.
+Find out what Van Vlijmen will make you do.
+Pick a path, get inside a Klein Bottle, recognize some memes, and by all means: don't look up.

 ## Input